oliviertremblaynoel/audio-hifi-infra-snapcast-mpd-beets/README.md

 - Dockerfiles to build new or improved images
 - Automated CI Pipeline to keep the images up-to-date

-## Requirements

-- The music library is accessible to docker on the host.
-- This configuration uses a FIFO Pipe for data stream from mpd (write) to snapcast server (read).
-For this to work, you need to create a FIFO Pipe with `mkfifo /path/to/snapfifo`.

 ## Recommended

 - Use watchtower docker container to automate continuous deployment (CD)